GoProperly/organization/competencies/roles/Developer.md

 		</td>
 		<td>
 		<!--- Emerging Development Process and Improvement -->
+			1. Values and adopts team norms related to the development process (testing, release, code review, tech decisions) <br/>
+			2. Can respond to request for input or feedback on how a particular process worked. <br/>
+			3. Recognizes a connection between process/practice and outcome, and open to experimenting with process changes <br/>
 		</td>
 		<td>
 		<!--- Emerging Communication -->
+			1. Verbally explains technology they are familiar with clearly to peers. <br/>
+			2. Organizes written materials for peers clearly. <br/>
+			3. Basic communication skills awareness such as turn taking (both speaking up, and leaving space) in group settings. <br/>
 		</td>
 		<td>
 		<!--- Emerging Technical Change -->
+			Not Applicable.
 		</td>
 	</tr>
 	<tr>